-If you have either recently been diagnosed with ovarian cancer, if it has recurred, or if it has only been suggested as a possibility, it is normal to experience a wide range of emotions.
+If you have been diagnosed with an ovarian cyst or a pelvic mass (lump) cancer may have been mentioned as a possibility.
 It can be a frightening and unsettling time.
-Whatever you may be feeling at present, try talking about it with someone who specialises in dealing with this condition, such as your Macmillan gynaecology oncology clinical nurse specialist (CNS).
-The CNS will listen, be able to answer any questions you may have and can put you in touch with other professionals or support agencies if you wish.
+Whatever you may be feeling try talking about it with someone who specialises in dealing with this condition, such as your Macmillan gynaecology oncology clinical nurse specialist (CNS).
+They will listen, be able to answer any questions you may have and can put you in touch with other professionals or support agencies if you wish.
 Some useful contact numbers are also listed at the back of this booklet.

-What is ovarian debulking surgery and why is it necessary?
+What is staging surgery and why is it necessary?